David

 the construct, whereas in a more conventional latent

-variables, sometimes called a reflective construct, the indicators are
+variables, sometimes called reflective constructs, the indicators are

 are combined to form an index.
 A latent variable C is created which has no